cyentific-rni/cacao-json-schemas/README.md

 ## Validation Example with Python

 The code below validates a CACAO playbook with CACAO JSON schemas from this repo utilizing a python package called "jsonschema".
 For further details please head to the [official documentation](https://python-jsonschema.readthedocs.io/en/stable/).
+(The example run on python version 3.11.)

 ```python
 from jsonschema import validate, ValidationError, SchemaError